-This is part of our overall strategy to protect and improve the heritage of the borough and its character.
-We want to make sure that our conservation areas are still meaningful and protect their character and heritage for future cenerations.
+This is part of our overall strategy to In is is part or our overall strategy to protect and improve the ne-itage of the borough and its character.
+We want to make sure that our conservation areas are still meaningful and protect their character and heritage for future generations.